 Logs Output—Displays in a table format the following columns per dataset at the bottom of the window.

--Dataset—Displays the applicable dataset name and a line number associated to this dataset in the User defined rules section.
+-Dataset—Displays the applicable dataset name and a line number associated to this dataset in the User defined section.

 -Vendor—The vendor associated with this dataset.